pallenking/Factals/Docs/TO_DO.md

 # TO_DO.md -- Factals

-20230520:
+20230602:
+	1. Pic on background infinite recursion (missing default)
+	2. Scene menu
+	3. Find Navigator -- custom Search -- workspaceLocation isEqual "Control and App" 20230602-DONE
 	1. GutsBar
-	2. Pic on background infinite recursion (missing default)

 ---------------------------------------------------------------------
 20221005: Imported froms SwiftFactals:TO_DO.md